Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The renderd daemon implements a queuing mechanism with multiple  priority levels to provide an as up-to-date viewing experience  given the available rendering resources.
 The highest priority  is for on the fly rendering of tiles not yet in the tile cache,  two priority levels for re-rendering out of date tiles on the fly  and two background batch rendering queues.
 To avoid problems with directories becoming too large and to avoid  too many tiny files, Mod_tile/renderd store the rendered tiles  in "meta tiles" in a special hashed directory structure.[^3]

-Even if the tileserver dynamically generates tiles at run time, they can also be pre-rendered for offline viewing with a specific tool named *render_list*.
+Even if the tileserver dynamically generates tiles at run time, they can also be pre-rendered for offline viewing with a specific tool named *render_list*; it is typically used to pre-render low zoom level tiles and will take significant time to accomplish the process (tens of hours for full planet); this utility is included in *mod_tile*, as well *render_expired* which provide methods to allow expiring map tiles.

+Background on tiles expiry method: [tiles expiry mechanism](http://wiki.openstreetmap.org/wiki/Tile_expire_methods)

 |                   | |client browser  ![web][web]| | |
 |                   | |↓                   | | |